luke2533/coin_vue/README.md

 - Footer mobile and small mobile responsive breakpoints
 - Mobile home page crypto table scrolls horizontally

+### 6.30 Responsive home page and removal of profile page

+Additions:

+- Home page is responsive on all devices
+- Removing of profile page, when user logs in they will be redirected to their portfolio

 ## 7.0 Deployment

 ### 7.1 Local deployment